-Trudeau holds on, gold steadies
+Trudeau Holds On, Gold Steadies

 The broader scenario for CAD and markets in general is the uncertainty around China and Evergrande.
 China's opaque system is ripe for rumors and we've entered a period where markets are especially prone to speculation/volatility.
 That's a dangerous mix that will keep volatility elevated.

 Looking ahead, the strong finish in US equities has stabilized global markets with Hong Kong trading only slightly lower and yields edging up.
-Some of that is undoubtedly predicated on a more-cautious Fed and the potential for an LPR cut from the PBOC.
+Some of that is undoubtedly predicated on a more-cautious Fed.

 Trading foreign exchange on margin carries a high level of risk and may not be suitable for all investors.
 The high degree of leverage can work against you as well as for you.
 Before deciding to trade foreign exchange you should carefully consider your investment objectives, level of experience and risk appetite.
 The possibility exists that you could sustain a loss of some or all of your initial investment and therefore you should not invest money that you cannot afford to lose.
 You should be aware of all the risks associated with foreign exchange trading and seek advice from an independent financial advisor if you have any doubts.